Technical certification requirements for Windows Phone

 5.2.3 - App responsiveness after being deactivated

 A Windows Phone OS 7.0 app is tombstoned (terminated) when it is deactivated.
-A Windows Phone OS 7.1 or higher app becomes Dormant when it is deactivated but can be terminated by the system when resource use policy causes it to tombstone.
+A Windows Phone OS 7.1, Windows Phone OS 8.0, or Windows Phone 8.1 app becomes Dormant when it is deactivated, but it can be terminated by the system when resource use policy causes it to tombstone.

-When activated after termination, the app must meet the requirements in Section 5.2.1 – Launch time.
+When an app is activated after termination, it must meet the requirements in Section 5.2.1 - Launch time.

-For more information and best practices, see App activation and deactivation for Windows Phone.
+For more information and best practices, see App activation and deactivation for Windows Phone 8.

 To maintain a consistent user experience, the Back button must only be used for backwards navigation in the app.
 The following four requirements relate to use of the Back button.